 Applying for federal student aid is often the first step towards paying for college, but it can be difficult to know if a student qualifies for aid.
-The basic requirements to receive aid is that the student must be an American citizen or eligible noncitizen with a US Social Security Number.
+The basic requirement to receive aid is that the student must be an American citizen or eligible noncitizen with a US Social Security Number.
 Beyond that, there are no set income restrictions.

 Basic Eligibility Requirements